 This is not as simple to answer as it may seem.
 In general, the higher the blood pressure, the greater the risk to health.
 Depending on various factors, the level at which blood pressure is said to be high can vary from person to person.
 The cut-off point for blood pressure that is said to be high is 140/80 mm Hg or above for people with diabetes and 130/80 mm Hg for those with diabetes and complications (for example, kidney disease).
 These are lower than the cut-off point for people who do not have diabetes.

-Note: high blood pressure actually means that your blood pressure remains above the cut-off point each time it is taken.
-That is, your blood pressure is sustained at the level higher than it should be, and is not just a one-off high reading when you happen to be stressed.
+Note: high blood pressure (hypertension) actually means that your blood pressure remains above the cut-off point each time it is taken.
+That is, your blood pressure is sustained at a level higher than it should be, and is not just a one-off high reading when you happen to be stressed.

 High blood pressure can be: